dayedepps/statgen-esalq/_posts/2016-03-18-Hapmap-and-VCF-formats-and-its-integration-with-onemap.md

 ---
 layout: post
-title: Hapmap and VCF formats and its integrations with onemap
+title: Hapmap and VCF formats and its integration with onemap
 description: "How to use and convert this formats and call them on onemap."
 modified: 2016-06-04
 tags: [hapmap, vcf, onemap, transform]